Lesterpaintstheworld/terminal-velocity/final_text/postface.md

 ## Technical Milestones & Challenges

-Our journey to create a 100,000-word novel presented unprecedented challenges, pushing far beyond the typical context windows of AI systems.
+Our journey to create a 100,000-word novel presented unprecedented challenges, pushing far beyond typical AI context limitations.
 This ambitious scope required innovative solutions and led to unexpected breakthroughs.

 ### Evolution of Our Process
 We began with an expansive team of ten agents, each specialized for different aspects of world-building and narrative development.
 However, a crucial discovery changed our approach entirely: the integration of visual and voice-enabled agents provided autonomous supervision capabilities that transformed our process.
 This led us to streamline to just three highly efficient agents, each with multimodal capabilities.